Edit Content

 Why refinancing is a bad idea?

-This is when refinancing is not the best idea:
+This is when refinancing is not a wise idea:

 1. You may have to pay an overhead charge: Having a thorough run-through of your contract will help you understand the extra costs involved in refinancing.
 Your lender might charge you an origination fee, which will defeat the whole purpose of saving money through refinancing.